CS5520FeinbergFall2023/group-project-group-5/README.md

 #### Purpose
 This class is responsible delivering views and communicating with the user by displaying messages.

+#### Methods
+- `public ImageView(Reader reader, Appendable output) `
+    - Initializes an image viewer which reads information from the specified input and displays messages to a designated output.
+- `public String getUserCommand()`
+    - Fetches a command entered by the user from the input source.
+- `public void displayMessage(String message)`
+    - Shows the provided message on the screen.
+- `public int getModeChoice()`
+    - Retrieves the mode selected by the user, which should be a number.
+- `public String getFilePath()`
+    - Prompts the user for a file path and reads it from the input source.

 ### ImageUtil

 #### Purpose
 This class provide the main entry point for the program and initializes the other components like controller ans service classes.

+#### Methods
+- `public static void main(String[] args) throws IOException `
+    - This is the starting point for the image application.
+It sets up the necessary components for the program: the service for images, the view to interact with the user, and the controller that links them.
+It asks the user to choose how they want to input commands: directly through the console or from a file.

 ### ImageController

 #### Purpose
 This class deals with user's input commands or on the command-file and inteprets the order to execute corresponding operations on the specific image.

+#### Methods
+- `public ImageController(ImageService imageService, ImageView imageView) `
+    - Sets up a controller that connects the image service (which handles image operations) with the view (which interacts with the user).
+- `public void start()`
+    - Begins an interaction loop with the user, where the user is continuously prompted to enter commands.
+These commands are then executed to perform operations on images.
+If the command starts with "#", it's seen as a comment and ignored.
+The interaction continues until the user enters the "exit" command.
+- `public void startFromFile(String filePath) throws IOException`
+    - Starts processing commands from a provided file.
+Each line in the file is treated as a command which gets executed one after the other.
+Similar to the direct interaction, commands starting with "#" are considered comments and thus ignored.
+If the file contains the "exit" command, the processing stops.
+- `public void executeCommand(String command)`
+    - Processes and executes commands related to image operations.
+It first parses the provided command, then performs the specified image operation based on the command's name.
+The results or status messages are displayed to the user via the imageView.
+In the event of an invalid command or if a referenced image is not found, error messages are displayed.

 ## **Usage**